KE-UniLiv/IDEA2/README.md

 ![Alt text](idea2_workflow.png)
 *The IDEA2 Workflow*

 IDEA2 was employed during the creation of the [`AnIML Ontology`](https://github.com/KE-UniLiv/animl-ontology), whereby the tool curated CQs which informed the creation of the ontology itself, and it's outputs were validated in 3 iterations by domain experts.
 This ensured that the resulting ontology effectively captured the relevant requirements of the [`AnIML schema`](https://www.animl.org/) which was the source documentation for the tool.
 IDEA2 has also been adaptable to the domain of cultural heritage, whereby it was tasked with improving a set of CQs (from human-annotators and LLMs in comparable proportions) which were derived from user stories and personas.

-RESULTS OF BME EXPERIMENT HERE

 ## Reformulations and iterative refinement ♻️
 Reformulation of a CQ takes place when any given CQ has a score of $<= 0$ on the Notion database.
 If this occurs, **--find_rejected** will pull these and store them in [`rejected_cqs.json`](assets/cqs/rejected_cqs.json) and **--reformulate** will allow the reformulation of those rejected CQs.
 Should a comment be given to a rejected CQ (ie, a reason as to why it was rejected), this will be passed to the LLM as well.
 Through iterations of CQ generations and feedback, the LLM should become fine-tuned to the task as the **message history** is given to the LLM as context from `.json` chat history files.